0HMaxim/project_Cinema/README.md

-Simple Project WPF MVVM, a cinema
+Simple WPF MVVM Project, a cinema

 where the user can